puremourning/vimspector/docs/configuration.md

 Only a single `.vimspector.json` is read.
 If one is found, the location of this file is used for `${workspaceRoot}` and other workspace-relative paths.

-In addition, users can create filetype-specific configurations in the vimspector installation directory.
+In addition, users can create filetype-specific configurations in the Vimspector installation directory.
 This can be useful where the parameters for the debug session for a particular filetype are always known in advance, or can always be entered by the user.
 This allows for debugging to "just work" without any